DharunR00/hypothetical-Banco-Products-India-LBO-Model/README.md

 built in Excel it analyzes return from a 8 year buyout using a mix of debt and equity.

 ## Files
--Banco_LBO_Model.xlsx-Financial model
+- Banco_LBO_Model.xlsx-Financial model
--LBO Summary.pdf-Brief write-up
+- LBO Summary.pdf-Brief write-up

 ## 👤 Author
 Dharun – Aspiring Financial Analyst